Pest Control contractors in

 Submit license application

-Complete Commercial Applicator License application with Kansas Department of Agriculture.
-Include exam certificates and $75 license fee.
+Complete Commercial Pesticide Applicator License application online through Kansas Department of Agriculture portal.
+Include proof of exam passage, background check, and $75 application fee.

 Obtain required insurance

-Secure general liability insurance and workers compensation if applicable.
+Secure general liability insurance meeting state minimums.
 Submit proof of insurance with application.
+Insurance must remain active throughout license period.

 About This Market